 With their haunting calls and silent flight, owls are among the most elusive and misunderstood of all birds.
 Legends and fables from across the world describe the owl as a supernatural being, often associated with death, while in other cultures, the owl is revered as being “wise”.
 Perhaps their forward-facing eyes - just like those of a human - are partly responsible for the attention they have received from people through the ages.
 The most likely place for you to see them is in the Timbavati

 Basket cases Weavers (Ploceinae) are members of the finch tribe.
 Most species are seed-eaters with short conical bills, but some are insectivorous with dagger-like bills.
 Almost all members of the family have bright yellow plumage, with males acquiring strong black facial patterns in the breeding season.
-A few species have red plumage and some are entirely black.
+A few species have a red feather, and some are entirely black.
 They are not in the least musical, but their harsh rasping notes are characteristic of many habitats, including suburban gardens.

 Cranes are among the most graceful and enchanting of all birds, but also among the most endangered.
 Fifteen species occur across the world, on all continents except for South America.
 The North American Whooping Crane was perilously close to extinction in 1941, with just 16 individuals remaining, but concerted and imaginative conservation efforts have brought the population up to around 150 birds.

-Across the world, ducks and geese are symbolic of wild places, even though an increasing number are adapting to man-made environments.
+Across the world, ducks and geese are symbolic of wild places, even though an increasing number are adapting to human-made environments.
 Together with swans, the ducks and geese belong to the family Anatidae, which are sometimes known collectively as 'waterfowl'.

-Storks are large, long-beaked and long-legged birds with wonderful soaring abilities.
+Storks are large, long-beaked and long-legged birds with amazing soaring abilities.
 Although they bear a superficial resemblance to herons, they are not related to them, nor to ibises.
-In fact, recent analysis supports the view that the closest relatives of storks are the condors and other New World vultures (in addition to skeletal similarities which suggest a common ancestor, both groups of birds share the habit of defecating onto their legs as a cooling mechanism).
+In fact, the recent analysis supports the view that the closest relatives of storks are the condors and other New World vultures (in addition to skeletal similarities which suggest a common ancestor, both groups of birds share the habit of defecating onto their legs as a cooling mechanism).

-Due to their extraordinary shape and striking pink colouration, flamingos are immediately recognisable.
+Due to their unusual shape and striking pink colouration, flamingos are immediately recognisable.
 There are five species of these remarkable birds.
 The Chilean, Andean and Puna Flamingos are confined to South America, the Lesser Flamingo ranges across Africa (but also has populations in Arabia and India), and the widespread Greater Flamingo occurs on five continents.
 They are thought to be one of the most ancient of bird families, with fossils having been found across the globe including Australia, where no modern-day flamingos are found despite there being ideal environmental conditions.